svenikea/svenikea/readme.md

 ### Hi there, I'm Ky - aka BeastMaster64 👋

 ## I'm a Developer, and Linux Enthusiast
-- 📽 I’m currently studying to become a Devops
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Devops stuffs 🤣
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Contribute more to Open Source projects and become a DevOps
 - ⚡ Fun fact: I love Arch Linux!